Blosc/c-blosc2/RELEASING.rst

 - Check that *VERSION* symbols in include/blosc2.h contains the correct info.

+- If API changes, please bump the SOVERSION in blosc/CMakeLists.txt.

 - Commit the changes with::

     $ git commit -a -m "Getting ready for release X.Y.Z"